ClientSuccess/docs/Usage - Segment Integration.md

 #### Group

 When you call `group`, Segment will send that group's information to ClientSuccess with `groupId` as the id and `traits.name` as the group name.
 Both `groupId` and `traits.name` are required for ClientSuccess.
 As with `identify`, all other `group` traits will be ignored.

+For `groupId`, you should send an identifier that is unique to the group (or client).
+This will be used to match usage events from individual users to specific groups (or clients), so the data can be aggregated.

 #### Track